On March 26 the Consumer Financial Protection Bureau (CFPB)

 "Today, the Bureau is publishing an outline of the proposals under

-gather feedback from small lenders, which is the next step in the rulemaking
+to gather feedback from small lenders, which is the next step in the

-process.
-The proposals under consideration cover both short-term and longer-
+rulemaking process.
+The proposals under consideration cover both short-

-term credit products that are often marketed heavily to financially vulnerable
+term and longer-term credit products that are often marketed heavily to

-accessing the consumer's account for repayment, and performing costly
+vehicle as collateral, accessing the consumer's account for repayment, and

 "The proposals under consideration provide two different approaches to